Assessments - what you can expect

 Ability tests

-Ability tests are usually presented in a multiple-choice question and answer format for completion either online or in person at one of our offices.
+Ability tests are usually presented in a multiple-choice question and answer format.
 All questions have a single correct response and alternative incorrect responses.
-Your achievement is measured on the basis of the number of correct answers you can provide in the time allowed.
 The best strategy for tests of this nature is to work as quickly and accurately as you can, but not so quickly that you make careless mistakes.
-If you are not sure of an answer, mark your best choice but avoid wild guessing.
+If you're not sure of an answer, mark your best choice but avoid wild guessing.

-• Candidates applying for roles which require numerical reasoning skills, i.e. the ability to extract and understand numerical information provided in a range of formats (e.g. graphs or tables), may be asked to undertake a numerical reasoning exercise.
+• If you're applying for a role which requires numerical reasoning skills, you may be asked to undertake a numerical reasoning exercise.

-• Candidates applying for roles which require an ability to understand written information in reports or briefs may be required to undertake a verbal reasoning exercise.
-These exercises typically consider a candidate's ability to extract relevant information from written text.
+• If you're applying for a role which requires an ability to understand written information in reports or briefs, you may be required to undertake a verbal reasoning exercise.
+These exercises will typically consider your ability to extract relevant information from written text.

 Case studies or in-tray exercises

-• Candidates applying to a role where industry knowledge is essential, and consultation may be required, may be given a case study exercise.
-The content of the case study is directly relevant to the role for which candidates are applying.
-In these cases, candidates are required to use their existing knowledge and experience to identify key information from the brief.
-This information may then need to be reported on orally or in writing in the form of actions recommended for the client concerned.
+If you're applying to a role where industry knowledge is essential, and consultation may be required, you may be given a case study exercise.
+The content of the case study will be directly relevant to the role you've applied for.

-• Candidates applying for roles which require planning, organising and coordination may be asked to undertake an in-tray exercise.
-In an in-tray exercise the candidate is presented with a number of pieces of information which they are asked to sort, prioritise and take action on.
+If you're applying for a role which requires planning, organising or coordination, you may be asked to undertake an in-tray exercise.
+During an in-tray exercises you will be presented with a number of pieces of information of which you would be asked to sort, prioritise and take action on.

 Personality questionnaires